BHAGATBHAGYASHREE/OSlab2/README.md

 Exercise_3 - Store the output of the command “hostname” in a variable.
 Display “This script is running on _.” where “_” is the output of the “hostname” command.

 Exercise_4 - Write a shell script to check to see if the file “file_path” exists.
 If it does exist, display “file_path passwords are enabled.”
 Next, check to see if you can write to the file.
-If you can, display “You have permissions to edit “file_path.””If you cannot, display “You do NOT have permissions to edit “file_path””
+If you can, display “You have permissions to edit “file_path.””If you cannot, display “You do NOT have permissions to edit “file_path"

+Exercise_5 - Write a shell script that displays “man”,”bear”,”pig”,”dog”,”cat”,and “sheep” on the screen with each appearing on a separate line.
+Try to do this in as few lines as possible.